7 Amazing Things to Do in Gozo

 If you are keen for a scuba diving holiday in Malta then Gozo is your destination, there are great value courses and trips available to book all year round.

 5. Visit Victoria

-Victoria is not only the capital city of Gozo but it is also home to beautiful architecture and it has a very unique character that is a charming reflection of its people, who endearingly refer to it as ;Rabat.
+Victoria is not only the capital city of Gozo and one one of the best places to visit in Malta home to beautiful architecture and it has a very unique character that is a charming reflection of its people, who endearingly refer to it as ;Rabat.

 Although small, there is plenty to see and do in Victoria, and you can easily go through the entire city in a single day.
 Just be sure to fuel up in between stops to keep your energy levels up, as you’ll be doing a lot of walking throughout your excursion.